Why Compliance Assessment And Remediation Need To Complement Each Other?

 Conducting security audits

-Enterprises need to perform security audits while they choose a cloud provider to ensure their security and compliance policies align with the organization’s goals and ensure that confidential corporate data is not at risk.
+Enterprises must perform security audits while choosing a cloud provider to ensure their security and compliance policies align with the organization’s goals and ensure that confidential corporate data is not at risk.
 Audits may involve remote testing, onsite visits, or third-party auditors.

 Looking for security certifications

-Many cloud service providers use Service Organization Control reports (i.e., ISAE 3402 reports) to certify their control environments.
-Many providers also opt for security certifications like ISO/IEC 27001 to define their compliance strategy.
+Many cloud service providers use Service Organization Control reports (i.e., ISAE 3402) to certify their control environments.
+Many providers also use security certifications like ISO/IEC 27001 to define their compliance strategy.

 Signing a contract with defined compliance

 Cloud providers like AWS are responsible for managing the security of the cloud.
-However, enterprises are responsible for safekeep of their data in the cloud.
-Therefore, enterprises must read through the terms and conditions before signing the contract.
+However, enterprises are responsible for safeguarding their data in the cloud.
+Therefore, enterprises must read the terms and conditions before signing the contract.

 Implementing a cloud-based security solution

-Cloud-based security solutions can help organizations enforce their compliance policies to secure data flow in and out of the cloud environment.
-They offer a consolidated view and help monitor data access and to prevent data leak by:
+Cloud-based security solutions can help organizations enforce compliance policies to secure data flow in and out of the cloud environment.
+They offer a consolidated view and help monitor data access and to prevent data leaks by:

 • Monitoring user activity to detect real-time behavioral anomalies